Are you ready for self-directed investing?

 Self-directed investing options

-Self-directed investing (via an online broker, also known as a direct or discount brokerage) offers you a wide variety of choices.
+Self-directed investing (also known as a direct or discount brokerage) offers you a wide variety of choices.
 You can build your investment portfolio exactly the way you want it.
 You can include:

 Self-directed investing generally offers more choice than investing with the help of an advisor from your financial institution.
 This is the main difference between the two options.